Wednesday, June 27, 2007

 End excerpt---------------

-carbon footprint alone from the 10,000’s of people at this summit is enough to setback efforts to fight global warming by one hundred years.
+My analysis: Call the whole thing off and save the taxpayers money.
+The carbon footprint alone from the 10,000’s of people at this summit is enough to setback efforts to fight global warming by one hundred years.
 Private passenger jets and military and police helipcopters for the official delegations, gas-guzzling motor vehicles of every type for the security forces and demonstrators, and 25,000 open-air barbecue pits using ill-gotten timber (charcoal) from developing countries on a planet under ecological pressure.
 I mean BITTE (Please)!
 Get a grip on yourselves.

 What news do I take home for my people?
 AfricaVox journalists call it a wrap at the G8.

-Panos-London to attend this year’s summit are heading home this week and I must say that I will miss their contributions to open expression and the sharing of their ideas and thoughts about the G8 Summit.
+The 9 African journalists and media professionals invited by Panos-London to attend this year’s summit are heading home this week and I must say that I will miss their contributions to open expression and the sharing of their ideas and thoughts about the G8 Summit.
 Unfortunately not very many other CJ’s (Citizen Journalists) who write regularly about African news and affairs bothered to stop by the AfricaVox 2007 blog to express their appreciation and welcome these journalists to our sector of the blogosphere.
 I find that to be sad but heck, maybe many Africa bloggers didn’t know about this great journalism project.
 So if you haven’t stopped by the AfricaVox 2007 blog yet then do so before it’s too late (a hint for Melissa at Africa Media and other hardworking blogger colleagues out there in the Sphere).

 I’ve made myself a real nuisance at the AfricaVox 2007 comments section but Risha Chande, external relations assistant for the Panos AfricaVox project, sent me a very nice message today thanking me for my support and encouragement.
 Problem is that “We the Bloggers” who write about Africa need to be thanking Panos-London and this fine group of African journalists and media professionals.
 Africa’s bloggers need to show much more support for Africa’s professional journalists and editors and publishers so that we all can learn from one another, not compete with one another as is so often the case.

-Collins Vumiria, chief news editor of Uganda’s Radio West (Mbarara), writes in her G8 summary article titled ‘What news do I take home for my people?
+Collins Vumiria, chief news editor of Uganda’s Radio West (Mbarara), writes in her G8 summary article titled ‘What news do I take home for my people?’

 As far as I can tell, everyone who's attended the G8 Summit here in Heiligendamm leaves it with mixed feelings.
 Some are bitter that the G8’s announcement of $60 billion to fight disease failed to mention when it would arrive.
 Others complain that the Gleneagles promises have yet to be fulfilled.